HISPlayer/UnityWebGL-SDK/common-errors.md

 Error message example:
 ![Alt text](<cors-error (1).png>)

-This error means that the resource that you are trying to load is not allowed to be used from your current orgin.
-In case of our player SDK, the error usually happens on the stream URL.
-Therefore, in order to fix this issue, it is needed to configure correctly, in the server/CDN side, the valid origins where your stream URLs are going to be utilized.
+This error means that the resource that you are trying to load is not allowed to be used from your current origin.
+In the case of our player SDK, the error usually happens on the stream URL.
+Therefore, in order to fix this issue, it is needed to configure correctly, on the server/CDN side, the valid origins where your stream URLs are going to be utilized.